 Fitbit Inspire 2 or Garmin Vivosmart 4: Battery life and water resistance

 Battery life is steadily progressing with each passing year.
 Processors and sensors are becoming more power efficient which makes it easier to come up with something that doesn’t need charging every night.

 Both of these devices have a rechargeable Lithium battery.
 Vivosmart 4 will keep running for about a week (excluding pulse ox sleep tracking), which is not bad.
-Inspire HR has a bit less juice but it’s no slouch.
-It’s 5 day battery life between charges should keep most people happy.
+Inspire 2 goes even longer.
+It’s 10 day battery life between charges should keep most people happy.

 Both wearables are water-resistant down to 50 meters so can be worn in the shower or pool.
 They will also track swimming workouts but only with basic detail.

 Fitbit Inspire 2 or Garmin Vivosmart 4: Features